tranlv/Self-Driving-Car-Engineer-Part-1/Traffic Sign Classifier/README.md

 Other images can be seen from the notebook

-Overrall, the current model is uncertain as it does not predict well with new images.
+Overall, the current model is uncertain as it does not predict well with new images.
 I'm still not sure the reason

-### (Optional) Visualizing the Neural Network and discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+### (Optional) Visualizing the Neural Network and discuss the visual output of your trained network's feature maps as well as characteristics the neural network use to make classifications